What is Multimedia? Definition Requirements and Delivery read.

 (1) The end-user can navigate between linked elements.

 c) Linear multimedia.
-Linear Multimedia is a type of a multimedia that is designed to be presented in a sequential manner.
+Linear Multimedia is a type of multimedia that is presented sequentially.
 It has a distinct beginning and end.
 It goes on a logical flow from a starting point to a conclusion.

 (1) The end-user sits back and watches the presentation.